Mediation Services

 Helps you focus on the problem.

-Assists you in reaching a solution you are both comfortable with.
+Helps you reach a solution that all parties are comfortable with.

 Two people mediating.